 Sometimes defective drug lawsuits will allege that the drug manufacturer could have made the drug in an alternative manner, therefore reducing its chance of harm.
 Other lawsuits are for side effects that were unlisted.
 These defective drug lawsuits often allege that the drug manufacturer knew, or should have known, about the potential side effect.

 Can I get money for medical bills and future medical care?

 Some victims of defective drugs will be able to get money for medical bills and future care.
-Our defective drug lawyers fight hard to get injured people the compensation they deserve.
+Our drug injury lawyers fight hard to get injured people the compensation they deserve.
 If you took a defective drug and occurred medical bills, you could be entitled to money to pay those bills.
 Some people will require lifelong medical care after a drug injury.
 Those defective drug victims might be able to recover money to help with those future medical bills.

 Is it hard to fight defective drug manufacturers?

 Defective drug cases are complex.
 The drug manufacturers hire tough lawyers to fight every lawsuit.
 You need an experienced defective drug lawyer to protect your rights against these large companies.
-Woods & Woods Indiana drug injury lawyers partner with law firms around the country to best serve our clients.
+Woods & Woods nationwide drug injury lawyers partner with law firms around the country to best serve our clients.
 We share information and collaborate together to fight for our clients.
 There is strength in numbers.

 How long do I have to file a defective drug lawsuit?

 There are limits to how long you have to file a defective drug lawsuit.
 Statutes of limitations will limit the amount of time you have.
 These are essentially legal deadlines that will bar claimants from filing.
 Statutes of limitations for filing defective drug lawsuits vary from state to state.
 When you took the medicine will also be a factor.
 The time of your injury may also be considered.
-Our advice is to contact our Indiana drug injury lawyers as soon as you can.
+Our advice is to contact our nationwide drug injury lawyers as soon as you can.